antonio-leitao/bib/README.md

 If you encounter API errors:

-1. Verify your API key is set: `echo $GOOGLE_API_KEY`
+1. Verify your API key is set: `echo $GEMINI_KEY`
-2. Check API quotas in Google Cloud Console
+2. Check API quotas altoguth `bib` makes sure to be within free-tier quotas
-3. Ensure Gemini API is enabled for your project

 ### Import Failures